Michael McFadyen's Scuba Diving Web Site

 Kelly McFadyen and the engines of the Wandra

 Right next to the boiler are the engines.
 These twin cylinder engines sit upright, with the smaller cylinder facing the bow (south).
-A propshaft runs from each engine to the north, with small propellers at the ends.
-These are mostly clear of the sand.
-In front of the props are a small winch as well as a circular loop thing (no idea what I think this might be).
+They are tiny compared to most shipwreck engines you will ever see.
+I even think that they look "cute".
+A prop shaft runs from each engine to the north, with small propellers at the ends.
+These are mostly clear of the sand, but again, can sometimes be buried.

 In between the prop shafts there are lots of things to see, including some timber pieces that were probably part of the hull and decking.
 You can also see the bolts that held her together.
 After big seas, you can see some of the timber cargo lying on the sand.
 The ship's telegraph was found by a local Jervis Bay diver and is now in his lounge room.
 It was buried under the sand.